Norman A. Erbe: Iowa Governor

+Later life

+In 1974, he received the Secretary of Transportation Outstanding Achievement Medal for his service to the US Government.

+From 1971 to 1979, he assisted the White House in getting expedited funding for Alaska, the Pacific Northwest, and the Great Lakes.

+He served on the boards of the State Historical Society of Iowa and the Boone County Historical Society.

 After leaving politics, he served as Executive Vice-President of the Associated Builders and Contractors in 1979.
-He published his memoirs, Ringside at the Fireworks, in 1997.
-He died on June 8, 2000, and is buried in the Linwood Park cemetery in Boone, Iowa.
+He published his memoirs, Ringside at the Fireworks, in 1997, specifically talking about his military service.

+He died on June 8, 2000 of congestive heart failure.
+He is buried in the Linwood Park cemetery in Boone, Iowa.
-Erbe presided over the last two state executions in Iowa, that of Charles Brown and Charles Kelley.
-In a 1995 interview, Erbe said that while he had no second thoughts over the executions, he did not believe capital punishment was a deterrent.